lwenxuan420-lgtm/GemmaShield-AI-Voice-Scam-Detection-System/README.md

 | Audio Features | Log-Mel Spectrogram |

 ---
+## Data Compliance and Privacy Protection

+GemmaShield is developed for research, educational, and social-good purposes.
+Since the project involves voice data, data compliance and privacy protection are important parts of the system design.

+### Data Source Compliance

+The voice spoof detection model in this project is trained using the ASVspoof dataset, which is a publicly available research dataset commonly used for academic research on automatic speaker verification and spoofing detection.

+This project does not use illegally obtained recordings, private phone calls, or voice data collected without consent.
+The project also does not collect sensitive personal information from users, such as names, phone numbers, addresses, ID numbers, bank account information, passwords, or family information.

+Any demo audio used in the project is only for testing, research, and competition demonstration purposes.

+### Privacy Protection

+GemmaShield does not require users to provide personal identity information.
+The system only analyzes the uploaded audio file to estimate whether the voice may be AI-generated and whether the transcript may contain scam-related risks.

+The system is not designed to identify the real identity of the speaker.
+It does not intentionally store, publish, or share user-uploaded voice data.

+Users are encouraged not to upload sensitive private conversations, financial information, passwords, or confidential family details.

+### Responsible Use

+GemmaShield is designed to help elderly users and their families identify potential AI voice scams.
+The system provides risk warnings, explanations, and safety suggestions, but it should not be treated as a final legal, financial, or law-enforcement decision.

+This project should not be used for surveillance, unauthorized speaker identification, identity tracking, or any harmful purpose.
 # 🔬 Voice Spoof Detection Research

 A major focus of this project is understanding the gap between laboratory performance and real-world deployment.